Belvedere Palace – tickets, prices, discounts, hours, must see

 A tour of Belvedere Palace under the guidance of a local expert will make your visit far more memorable.
 Image: Belvedere.at

-A local art historian guide takes you around on this two-and-a-half-hour tour of Upper Belvedere, the Palace Gardens, Museum, etc.
+A historian who also doubles as a local art guide takes you around on this two-and-a-half-hour tour of Upper Belvedere, the Palace Gardens, Museum, etc.

-If money isn’t an issue, we highly recommend this because art and architecture is best explored with an expert.
+If money isn’t an issue, we highly recommend this because art and architecture are best explored with an expert.

 You need at least two visitors to book this guided tour.